OctopusDeploy/docs/src/pages/docs/releases/channels/index.md

 4. If you want to make this the default Channel for the project, click the **Default Channel** check-box.
 5. Design the [version rules](#version-rules) that will be used to enforce which versions of your packages are deployed to this channel.

+## Channel rules

+Channels allow to you to configure rules to ensure that package versions and Git resources that meet specific criteria can be deployed using the channel.

-## Design the version rules {#version-rules}
+### Package version rules {#version-rules}

-Version rules assist in selecting the correct versions of packages for the Channel.
+Package version rules assist in selecting the correct versions of packages for the Channel.
 They are only used when creating a release, either manually or via [project triggers](/docs/projects/project-triggers).

 :::div{.hint}
 Version Rules will work best when you follow [Semantic Versioning (SemVer 2.0.0)](http://semver.org) for your versioning strategy.
 :::

-1. From the **New Channel** screen, click **ADD VERSION RULE**.
+1. From the **New Channel** screen, click **ADD VERSION RULE** in the Package Version Rules section.
 2. Select the package step(s) (and as such the packages) the version rule will be applied to.
 3. Enter the version range in the **Version Range** field.
 You can use either [Nuget](https://oc.to/NuGetVersioning) or [Maven](https://oc.to/MavenVersioning) versioning syntax to specify the range of versions to include.